 Women who are on maternity leave when there are redundancies that may affect them must be consulted.
 This will mean either inviting them to come in to discuss the situation or visiting them at home.
-If the post of a woman on maternity leave disappears during any redundancy exercise, she is entitled in accordance with legislation, to take priority for any other suitable vacancies, even if she is not the strongest candidate.

 2.5.3 Alternative Measure to Redundancy